Jhooth Bole Kauwa Kaate: Cast

+Production

+The film was shot in Chandigarh, Manali and Lonavala.

 Music

-Music was by Anand–Milind and lyrics by Anand Bakshi.
+The music was composed by Anand–Milind with lyrics by Anand Bakshi.
 Playback singers who rendered their voices are Udit Narayan (for Anil Kapoor), Abhijeet (for Sajid Khan), Vinod Rathod (for Anupam Kher), Shaiamak Davar (for himself), Parvez and Alka Yagnik (for Juhi Chawla).
 The soundtrack consists of 7 original songs.